-Any central extension with a fusion product yields a multiplicative $\U(1)$-bundle gerbe $\mathcal{G}$ over $G$, given in terms of the cover $P_e G$ (with the end point projection), where $P_eG$ is the group of paths in $G$ starting at the identity element $e \in G$.
-Its principal $\U(1)$- bundle over $P_eG^{[2]}$ is the pullback of $\widetilde{LG}$ along the cup map $P_eG^{[2]} \to LG$, and its bundle gerbe product is given by the fusion product \eqref{FusionProduct}.
+Any central extension with a fusion product yields a multiplicative bundle gerbe $\mathcal{G}$ over $G$, given in terms of the cover $P_e G \to G$, where $P_eG$ is the group of paths in $G$ starting at the identity element $e \in G$, together with the endpoint projection to $G$.
+Its line bundle over $P_eG^{[2]}$ is the pullback of the line bundle $\widetilde{LG} \times_{\U(1)} \C$ over $LG$ associated to the central extension along the cup map $P_eG^{[2]} \to LG$, and its bundle gerbe product is given by the fusion product \eqref{FusionProduct}.
 The multiplicative structure $\mathfrak{m}$ of $\mathcal{G}$ is the image under \eqref{InclusionRefinements} of the refinement of bundle gerbes along the map

-whose isomorphism of $\U(1)$-bundles is given by pointwise group multiplication in $\widetilde{LG}$.
+whose line bundle isomorphism is given by pointwise group multiplication in $\widetilde{LG}$.
 By associativity of the group multiplication, the pullbacks of this refinement assemble to a commutative diagram in the category $\textsc{Gerb}_{\mathrm{ref}}(G \times G \times G)$ of bundle gerbes of $G \times G \times G$ with refinements, hence the associator is provided by the functor \eqref{InclusionRefinements} and the corresponding cocycle condition is automatic.